As Zeebe processes jobs and processes, or performs internal maintenance (e.g. raft failover), it generates an ordered stream of records.

 If an error occurs during the

 still allow other exporters to gracefully finish their work.

-If an error occurs during processing, we retry infinitely the same record until no error is produced.
+If an error occurs during processing, we continuously retry the same record until no error is produced.
 Worst case scenario, this means a failing exporter could bring all exporters to a halt.
 Currently, exporter implementations are expected to implement their own retry/error handling strategies, though this may change in the future.

 Zeebe naturally incurs a performance impact for each loaded exporter.
-A slow exporter slows down all other exporters for a given partition, and, in the worst case, could completely block a thread.
+A slow exporter slows down all other exporters for a given partition, and in the worst case, could completely block a thread.

 It's therefore recommended to keep exporters as simple as possible, and perform any data enrichment or transformation through the external system.